Alejandrot1/test_app/issues.md

 9. **Service URL**:
    - After deployment, verify the service URL and ensure it is correctly configured in any front-end applications.

+10. **Health Checks**:
+    - Ensure that health checks are configured correctly to avoid service downtime.